Example TCF training plan

 3. Enrol staff for external TCF/other training courses

-See our Training Links page for what’s available now and who it’s aimed at.
-You’ll also find links to courses that complement TCF, including Training and Competency courses and workshops, and more general business skills courses.
+Find out what courses are available that complement TCF, including Training and Competency courses and workshops, and more general business skills courses.

 4. Develop area-specific TCF in-house training

 For ideas on what to include in in-house TCF training targeted at specific business areas follow the links below.
 These pages contain TCF Info material that you can download, adapt and own-brand to help you with training:

 As part of TCF the FSA expect you to be able to show how you’re implementing the principle.
 A staff training log will provide the records you need to do this.
 It could also be combined with your general Training and Competence records, or kept separate.
 You could also keep a simple log evidencing product training and feedback to lenders.

 You’ll need to measure the effectiveness of your TCF training.